Intersections on tropical moduli spaces: Intersection theory

-Here we summarize the definitions and results of \cite{AR08}.\\ Let $X$ be a zero-dimensional cycle.
-Then \emph{degree $\deg(X)$ of $X$} denotes the sum of the weights of all points in $Y$. \\ Now let $X$ be an arbitrary cycle and let $\varphi, \widetilde{\varphi}$ be two rational functions on $X$.
+Let us now turn to the concept of rational equivalence (we summarize \cite{AR08}).
+Let $X$ be a zero-dimensional cycle.
+Then \emph{degree $\deg(X)$ of $X$} denotes the sum of the weights of all points in $X$.
+Now let $X$ be an arbitrary cycle and let $\varphi, \widetilde{\varphi}$ be two rational functions on $X$.
 We call them \emph{(rationally) equivalent} if $\varphi-\widetilde{\varphi}$ is the sum of a bounded and a globally linear function.
 Obviously, this property is preserved when pulled back.
-Furthermore, if $Y$ is an one-dimensional subcycle of $X$, then $\deg(\varphi \cdot X) = \deg(\widetilde{\varphi} \cdot Y)$ holds (see \cite[lemma 8.3]{AR07}). \\ Let $X$ be a cycle and let $Y$ be a subcycle.
+Furthermore, if $Y$ is an one-dimensional subcycle of $X$, then $\deg(\varphi \cdot Y) = \deg(\widetilde{\varphi} \cdot Y)$ holds (see \cite[lemma 8.3]{AR07}). \\ Let $X$ be a cycle and let $Y$ be a subcycle.
 We call $Y$ \emph{rationally equivalent to zero}, denoted by $Y \sim 0$, if there exists a morphism $f : X' \rightarrow X$ and a bounded rational function $\phi$ on $X'$ such that

-This property commutes with taking cartesian products, intersection products (of functions as well as of cycles) and with pushing forward.
+This property commutes with taking Cartesian products, intersection products (of functions as well as of cycles) and with pushing forward.
 Moreover, if $Y$ is zero-dimensional, then $Y \sim 0$ implies $\deg(Y) = 0$. \\ Let $\widetilde{Y}$ be another subcycle of $X$.
-Then we call $Y$ and $\widetilde{Y}$ \emph{rationally equivalent} if $Y-\widetilde{Y}$ is rationally equivalent to zero. \\ If $X,Y$ live in $V = \Lambda \otimes \RR$, we call them \emph{numerically equivalent} if for any cycle $Z$ in $V$ of complementary dimension the equation
+Then we call $Y$ and $\widetilde{Y}$ \emph{rationally equivalent} if $Y-\widetilde{Y}$ is rationally equivalent to zero.
+The easiest example of rationally equivalent cycles are translations.
+Let $X$ be a cycle in $V = \Lambda \otimes \RR$ and let us denote by $X + v$ denote the translation of $X$ by an arbitrary vector $v \in V$.
+Then